 While we ask that all participants be sure their bikes are in good working order before the ride, we understand that sometimes things go wrong.
-We will have mechanics at the Immortal Tree and the Mattole Grange rest stops.
+We will have mechanics at several locations on the route.
 The mechanics will be equipped with a full set of tools and have a supply of tubes, tires and cables.

 Do I Need to Bring Food?

 If there is a particular on bike snack that you prefer, then, by all means, bring some along.
 However, our rest stops are fully stocked with a variety of food and it will be hard to go hungry out there.
 For riders doing the 50 mile and 100 kilometer rides, the lunch stop will be at the Immortal Tree (at Mile 25, and again at Mile 36 for 100K riders).
 The lunch stop for the Tour of the Unknown Coast century route will be at the Mattole Grange (Mile 62).
-The Avenue of the Giants century riders will have two options for lunch at the Immortal Tree, at Mile 25 and 75.
+Avenue of the Giants century riders will have a lunch stop at their turnaround point at Mile 49.